behave/behave/docs/tutorial.rst

 A "debug on error/failure" functionality can easily be provided, by using the ``after_step()`` hook.
 The debugger is started when a step fails.
+Use the `--no-capture` run option so that Behave does not capture all debugger stdout.

 It is in general a good idea to enable this functionality only when needed (in interactive mode).
 The functionality is enabled (in this example)